noris-network/cuegen/README.md

 > ## ⚠ *Cuegen is ready to be used now, but documentation is not complete, yet.
-Examples and a binary release are still missing, but will be added soon.
+Examples are still missing, but will be added soon.
 Stay tuned!*

 # Cuegen